perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsavagrantlabsetup.md

 +++
 ![RHCSA Vagrant Lab](/images/vagrantmultivmdeployment.jpg?width=600px)

-We are going to use it to set up two RHEL 8 servers with some custom configuration options.
+We are going to use Vagrant to set up two RHEL 8 servers with some custom configuration options.
 I will include some helpful Vagrant commands at the end if you get stuck.

 In this guide, I will be using Fedora 38 as my main operating system.
 I use Fedora because it is similar in features to Red Hat Linux Distributions.
 This will give me even more practice for the RHCSA exam as I use it in day-to-day operations.